Before installing Tamr Core, identify an installation directory, such as

 - Obtain a license key by contacting Tamr Support at [email protected].

-- Install NGINX, a reverse proxy server which allows clients to access Tamr Core securely over HTTPS.
+- Install NGINX, a reverse proxy server that allows clients to access Tamr Core securely over HTTPS.

 - Install and start PostgreSQL.